 Long periods of standing or sitting

-It's important for prospective students to know that working as a lab assistant generally means remaining quite stationary throughout the day (standing or sitting at a work station for long periods).
+It's important to know that working as a lab assistant generally means remaining quite stationary throughout the day (standing or sitting at a work station for long periods).

-While pace will vary depending on the lab, many assistants report needing to work quickly and stay focussed while under pressure.
+While pace varies depending on the lab, many assistants report needing to work quickly and stay focused while under pressure.
 It's important for lab assistants to remain calm, and follow every procedure, while moving efficiently and swiftly.